Eli1771/meal_mate/WISHLIST.md

 - work with Tasty API
 - export plans and shopping list
 - add custom recipes
+- use fraction.js to make ingredient lists prettier

 **current assumptions:**
 - each recipe is only applicable to ONE meal